-To transfer a program from the disk to the computer's current memory.
+PURPOSE: To transfer a program from the disk to the computer's current memory.

-LOAD "program Name", device #, command #
+FORMAT: LOAD"program .ame", device #, command #

 The program name is a character string, that is, either a name in quotes or the contents of a given string variable.
 The device number is preset on the disk drive's circuit board to be 8.
-If you have more than one drive, read the chapter on changing the device number for the disk drive.
+If you have more than one drive, read the chapter on changing the device number.
+This manual assumes you're using 8 as the device number for the disk drive.

 The command number is optional.
 If not given, or zero, the program is loaded normally, into the start of your computer's available memory for BASIC programs.
 If the number is 1, the program will be loaded into exactly the same memory locations from which it came.
-The command number 1 is used mainly for machine language, character sets, and other memory dependent functions.
+The command number 1 is used mainly for machine language, character sets, and other memory dependant functions.

-LOAD "TEST", 8
+EXAMPLES: LOAD "TEST",8

-LOAD "Program #1", 8
+LOAD "Program #1",8

-LOAD "Mach Lang", 8, 1
+LOAD "Mach Lang", 8,1

-LOAD A\$, J, K
+LOAD A\$,J,K